amkhlv/usr/share/notes/Debian/debian-live.md

     lb config

 depending on the version of `live-build`; there is some confusion about this.
-Actually `lb config` has tons of arguments:
+Actually `lb config` has tons of arguments, which can be learned from:

-    lb config --distribution stretch --archive-areas "main contrib non-free" --bootappend-live "boot=live config username=andrei" --mirror-binary-security http://security.debian.org/   --mirror-chroot-security http://security.debian.org/  --security true

-by default, `live-build` __does not include Debian Installer images__ in the images.
-It needs to be specifically enabled with lb config.
-Also, please note that for the "Desktop" installer to work, the kernel of the live system must match the kernel d-i uses for the specified architecture.
+    man lb_config

 For example:

-    lb config --architecture amd64 --debian-installer live --packages debian-installer-launcher
+    lb config --architecture amd64 --distribution buster --debian-installer live --archive-areas "main contrib non-free" --bootappend-live "boot=live config username=andrei"  --security true

 Then:

     lb bootstrap
     lb chroot

-## Running in container, adjustments

-First execute, just to set users and passwords:

-    systemd-nspawn  -D chroot/

-Then just boot it and install all that is needed:

-    systemd-nspawn  -D chroot/  --network-macvlan=eth0  --boot

-Comments:

-1. Remember that to exit need to press `Ctrl-]` three times rapidly

-2. the flat `--network-macvlan` puts a second `MAC` address on the same physical card, which then goes to the container; its name inside the container start with `mv-`; we have to remember that it should be configured (execute `dhclient` inside the container)
+    lb installer

+And then __snapshot__

 ## Binary stage